-- 88. Places for memorial plaques for benches and the memorial wall are available for purchase on a 10-year lease which is renewable by prior consent of the Clerk.
+- 95. Places for memorial plaques for benches and the memorial wall are available for purchase on a 10-year lease which is renewable by prior consent of the Clerk.
 Plaques will be fixed by the council on the existing seats in the cemetery (max six per seat) or to the memorial wall.
-Application forms are available from the Council office with details of dimensions and material that can be used. - 89.
+Application forms are available from the Council office with details of dimensions and material that can be used. - 96.
+The inscription must include the words "In memory of" Forename and Surname, Dates of Birth and Death (year only).
+Plaque to be in black or dark grey granite 17.7cm x 12.7cm only, with pre-drilled hole in each corner. - 97.
 The lease may be renewed by the owner of the grave plot, upon application to the Clerk.
 A renewal fee will be payable, and the new lease will be subject to the regulations then in force.